maoivy/61040-a5/README.md

 **Throws**

-- `403` if the user is not logged in
+- `400` if the new collection name is blank or a stream of empty spaces, or if both freet and add/remove are specified and either the freet is already in or not already in the collection, respectively
-- `404` if the collectionId is invalid
+- `403` if the user is not logged in or not the author of the collection
-- `403` if the user is not the owner of the collection
+- `404` if the collectionId is invalid or collection with collectionId is not found
-- `403` if the user already has a collection with that name
+- `409` if the user already has a collection with that name
 - `413` if collection name is longer than 24 characters

-#### `DELETE /api/collections/:collectionId?` - Delete a collection
+#### `DELETE /api/collection/:collectionId?` - Delete a collection

 **Body**